Contracts

 Interpretation of Contracts

 Interpretation involves an ascertainment of the meaning of the words and provisions of a contract.
+Whereas "construction" of a contract relates to the legal effect of the words used by the parties, "interpretation" addresses the meaning of the parties.
+Whose meaning is to be given effect with respect to certain contract terms?
+What evidence may be taken into account when courts engage in interpretation?
 In this lesson, the parol evidence rule will be considered with respect to the admissibility of extrinsic evidence to determine the meaning of the contract as formed.

 Lesson Viewed